kari-hue/kari-hue/README.md

 - 👋 Hi, I’m karishma kunwar.
-- 👀 I would love to call myself a Digital Marketer and a Data enthusiasts.
+- 👀 I would love to call myself a Business Intelligence Analyst and a Data enthusiasts.
 To be a data scientist is my ultimate dream. and I am consistently working towards turning my dream into reality.
 - 🌱 I’m currently learning Machine learning, deep learning , NLP and many more interesting concepts.
 - 📫 You can reach out to me through linkedin